faanross/faanross.github.io/content/posts/course01.md

 We can see here that it has a valid signature signed by Microsoft, since of course they are the creators of rundll32.exe.
 Nothing further to concern ourselves with here.

 3. Current directory
 In the same image we can see the **Current directory**, that is the "working directory" of the process, which is the directory where the process was started from or where it is operating.
-We can see here that the Current directory is the Desktop since that's where it was initiated from.
+We can see here that the current directory is the desktop since that's where it was initiated from.

 Now this could happen with legitimate scripts or applications that are using `rundll32.exe` to call a DLL function.
 However, seeing `rundll32.exe` being called from an unusual location like a user's desktop could be suspicious, particularly if it's coupled with other strange behavior.